MyTopSportsbooks Free Bets Guide

 While most free bet websites offer only benefits to users – like a free bet when you sign up – there are some disadvantages to using free bets.
 Some of the best betting promotions may seem great on the face of it but don’t sign up just yet.

 It’s quite common that bettors have to fulfill a variety of finer details stated in the terms and conditions, such as playthrough requirements at Draftkings sportsbook.
 This may seem unimportant to some, but even the best free bet deals require users to meet certain demands to activate the promotions.

 Another thing to notice is that when we compare free bets and look at the various top free bets around, there is little value, or they offer the amount you’ll receive in your account – which is minimal.

 Outside of low-value free bets, which generally offer free bets beyond $10, bettors are often required to deposit to receive any free credits.

 We’d strongly advise shopping around the best betting websites for free bets and seeing what catches your eye.
 So, always remember that with the biggest free bets, it’s important to read the fine print and know the exact requirements of the promotion.
 Remember, a free bet isn’t like free betting money.
 Always do your research.

 Match Bonus (Initial Deposit Bonus)

-For a match bonus, it’s pretty standard for the rollover requirements to include not just the deposit amount, but also the bonus amount awarded.
+For a match bonus, it’s pretty standard for the rollover requirements to include the deposit amount and the bonus amount awarded.
 So, using a standard 5x rate, the amount you would have to spend to hit the rollover in our example is $2,000.